REQUIREMENTS AND CAMPUS GUIDE

 On the research side, most faculty at Vanderbilt are engaged in scholarly research.
 Research and teaching at the intersection of traditionally diverse disciplines are prevalent at Vanderbilt, which is home to more than 120 centers and institutes dedicated to research.
 These include the Center for Latin American & Iberian Studies, the W.M.
 Keck Free—Electron Laser Center and the Vanderbilt—Ingram Cancer Center.
 You can research Vanderbilt’s research centers and institutes here.

-If you’re interested in learning abroad, you must apply to one of Vanderbilt’s 120 study abroad programs across six continents or to participate in Vanderbilt’s Alternative Spring Break through Vanderbilt’s application process
+If you’re interested in learning abroad, you must apply to one of Vanderbilt’s 150 study abroad programs across 40 countries or to participate in Vanderbilt’s Alternative Spring Break through Vanderbilt’s application process

 What extracurricular opportunities do students have at Vanderbilt?

 Whether it’s performing arts, sports, media or civic engagement, there are tons of clubs and student-run organizations to get involved with at Vanderbilt.
 Students have the opportunity to participate in more than 400 student-run organizations and 40+ intramural programs.
 Vanderbilt is a NCAA Division I school and Vanderbilt students can frequently be found at sporting events as spectators or athletes.
 Vanderbilt cheers on fifteen varsity athletic teams; their baseball team consistently ranks as one of top in the country.